baloise/design-system/docs/src/components/styles/responsiveness.md

 # Responsiveness

-UI-Library is mobile first oriented and recommands to do so.
+Design System is mobile first oriented and recommands to do so.

 There are 2 ways to solve the daily responsiveness challenges.